A good garden may have some weeds. ~Thomas Fuller

 This blog celebrates people who don’t discover their creative passion until their mid-30s or later, or who realize it young but can’t pursue it until adulthood—Later Bloomers.

 In this article, we tackle the hard stuff and examine how early set backs and/or trauma might influence late blooming.
-In Part 2, we explore how multiple passions and unique learning patterns could play a part, and look at the lives of several famous late bloomers.
+In Part 2, we explore the good stuff—multiple passions, unique learning patterns, and the lives of several famous late bloomers.

 “God, I’d hate to be your kids”